BookRecommenderCTO/weather-dashboard/README.md

 ## Security

-- Performance dashboard is password-protected using Basic HTTP Authentication
+- Performance dashboard is publicly accessible for easy monitoring
 - Environment variables keep sensitive data secure
 - API key is server-side only, not exposed to client
+- Rate limiting protects against abuse

 ## License